<input type="url">

 Value

-The <input> element's value attribute contains a string which is automatically validated as conforming to URL syntax.
+The <input> element's value attribute contains a string that is automatically validated as conforming to URL syntax.
 More specifically, there are two possible value formats that will pass validation:

-1. An empty string ("") indicating that the user did not enter a value or that the value was removed.
+1. An empty string ("") indicates the user did not enter a value or that the value was removed.

 2. A single properly-formed absolute URL.
 This doesn't necessarily mean the URL address exists, but it is at least formatted correctly.
-In simple terms, this means urlscheme://restofurl.
+An entry matching urlscheme://rest-of-url can be valid, even if the urlscheme entered doesn't exist.

 See Validation for details on how URLs are validated to ensure that they're formatted properly.